ChatGPT for Outlook: Revolutionizing Email Communication Inside Microsoft Outlook

 On top of this, the messages you send need to be organized and dealt with productively.

-This means not rewriting the same emails over and over again (but using message templates, for example), only sending the emails you really need to send, and making sure you write your emails in a way that saves you time and effort.
+This means not rewriting the same emails over and over again (but using message templates, for example), only sending the emails you really need to send using lead scoring, and making sure you write your emails in a way that saves you time and effort.